paulswartz/registered/README.md

 $ asdf install
 $ asdf reshim
 $ pip install pipenv
-$ pipenv install  # --dev if you want to do development on the scripts
+$ pipenv sync  # --dev if you want to do development on the scripts
 $ cp .env.template .env
 $ vi .env  # configure environment variable
 ```